jerrmo/braindead_test/README.md

 **BPM:** 125 bpm

 ## Instructions
 There are 2 different folders available.
-One is a folder containing a complete Logic Pro session (fo those that use Logic). the other folder contains a stereo drum mix and stems for guitar and bass.
+One is a folder containing a complete Logic Pro session (for those that use Logic). the other folder contains a stereo drum mix and stems for guitar and bass.
 Add those to your DAW of choice, BPM info provided above.

 ---